msg-systems/holmes-extractor/README.md

-- The [structural extraction](#structural-extraction) use case uses exactly the same [structural matching](#how-it-works-structural-matching) technology as the chatbot use case, but searching takes place with respect to a pre-existing document or documents that are typically much longer than the snippets analysed in the chatbot use case, and the aim to extract and store structured information.
+- The [structural extraction](#structural-extraction) use case uses exactly the same [structural matching](#how-it-works-structural-matching) technology as the chatbot use case, but searching takes place with respect to a pre-existing document or documents that are typically much longer than the snippets analysed in the chatbot use case, and the aim is to extract and store structured information.
 For example, a set of business articles could be searched to find all the places where one company is said to be planning to take over a second company.
 The identities of the companies concerned could then be stored in a database.

 - The [topic matching](#topic-matching) use case aims to find passages in a document or documents whose meaning